 Posture information must be sent over mature, standardized protocols to ensure the confidentiality and authenticity of this data while in transit.
-The ECP requires use of the NEA PT-TLS protocol [RFC6876] for communication between the endpoint and the server.
+Conformant implementations of the ECP include [RFC6876] for communication between the endpoint and the server.
 This protocol allows networks that implement this solution to collect large amounts of posture information from an endpoint in order to make decisions about that endpoint's compliance to some policy.
 This Profile offers a solution for all endpoints already connected to the network.
-Periodic assessments and automated reporting of changes to installed software allow for instantaneous identification of connected endpoints that are no longer compliant to some policy.
+Periodic assessments and automated reporting of changes to endpoint posture allow for instantaneous identification of connected endpoints that are no longer compliant to some policy.